The 10 signals of voice every serious creator should measure

 How to audit your own voice

 Pull 20 of your strongest posts.
 Go through each signal.
 Write two sentences describing where you land on that signal.
 At the end you have a one-page voice doc.
 Keep it updated.
 Share it with anyone who drafts on your behalf.
 Our full methodology post on how to find your writing voice walks through this in detail.
-If you're working across multiple platforms, expect a few of these signals (cadence, pacing, hooks, formatting) to differ between rooms.
+If you're working across multiple platforms, expect a few of these signals (cadence, hook patterns, mode-specific voice) to differ between rooms.
 Bluesky vs X for voice-first creators covers how the same voice tunes across platforms without flattening.
-There's also a tenth signal worth mentioning even though it's not in the nine: your handle.
-Your Twitter handle is a voice signal covers how it primes the reader before any of the nine show up.
+Your handle is an eleventh signal worth mentioning even though it's not in the ten: Your Twitter handle is a voice signal covers how it primes the reader before any of the ten show up.
 For the aggregate effect of these signals across years (what gets called 'personal brand' when it works), see the voice-first translation of the personal-brand playbook.

 Or let Auden do it.
-It'll train a model on your full profile (posts, replies, threads, and images) across all 9 signals, score every future draft, and warn you when output drifts off-profile.
+It'll train a model on your full profile (posts, replies, threads, and images) across all 10 signals, score every future draft, and warn you when output drifts off-profile.
 The goal is the same either way.
 Voice as a measurable, preservable asset.
 Not a mystery.
 For the strategic argument behind why this measurable asset is the only defensibility that doesn't decay in 2026, see authenticity as a moat: why voice matters more than ever.
-For the operational system that wraps the 9 signals into a four-layer framework that survives team scaling and tool hand-offs (signal map, taboo list, format inventory, measurement layer), see personal brand voice: a framework for creators in the AI era.
+For the operational system that wraps the 10 signals into a four-layer framework that survives team scaling and tool hand-offs (signal map, taboo list, format inventory, measurement layer), see personal brand voice: a framework for creators in the AI era.
 This post is the brief primer.
-The canonical deep reference, with each of the 9 dimensions getting its own treatment (definition, manifestation in real creator writing, how AI tools fail on the signal, how to audit), is at the 9 dimensions of Voice DNA: what actually makes writing recognizable.
+The canonical deep reference, with each of the 10 signals getting its own treatment (definition, manifestation in real creator writing, how AI tools fail on the signal, how to audit), is at the 10 signals of voice: what actually makes writing recognizable.
 The primer introduces the framework, the canonical reference is the long-form unpacking.

 Want content that actually sounds like you?